50 Most Common Passwords

 When making a new password, do you go for something that is memorable?
 Maybe your mother’s maiden name, your furry little friend, or something completely random like sloth98?
 In our industry clients often share their passwords with us for domains and servers and while some are strong and difficult to hack, others are simple and often strongly related to their business, which means they’re the perfect victim when it comes to hacking (seriously, your business name, followed by 123 just isn’t going to cut it).

 Now, you may be thinking how in the world am I going to remember a difficult password?
 It already has to have a minimum of 8 characters, should include capital letters, numbers and special characters.
-Well, there are some great solutions to managing your passwords such as lastpass and even browsers like Google Chrome for storing your password.
+Well, there are some great solutions to managing your passwords such as LastPass, 1Password or even browsers like Google Chrome for managing your passwords.

 Despite us knowing that hackers are out there, waiting to hack our Tiktoks and Facebook accounts, we really do believe it isn’t going to happen to us.
 But, the truth is it can.
 Do you really want your social media accounts hacked, for them to have access to all your information and to message all your friends, pretending to be you?
 I don’ think so.